n5tech/nvx-corp-website/PROJECT.md

 3. **Color opacity in Tailwind v4.** The syntax `bg-gold/20` (20% opacity) works with `@theme` variables.
 But some complex opacity patterns like `bg-[#c09b2d]/[0.03]` require the bracket syntax.
 Know when to use which.

-4. **SPA routing on Vercel.** Vercel handles this by default for Vite projects, but if you ever move to a different host, you'll need to configure a fallback to `index.html` for the `/legal` route to work on direct navigation.
+4. **SPA routing on Vercel.** Vercel does NOT auto-fall-back to `index.html` for Vite projects — that auto-behavior is specific to Next.js/CRA.
+Without `vercel.json`, `/legal` returns 404 on direct navigation or refresh.
+See the Deployment section for the required rewrite config.
+If you ever move to another host (Netlify, Cloudflare Pages, etc.), you'll need the equivalent fallback rule there too.

 ### How Good Engineers Think About This